The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Comparison of LFBOT Hosts to Field Galaxies and Other Transient Hosts

-To contextualize the $M_*$ and sSFRs of the LFBOT host population, we compare them to other well-studied transient populations that LFBOTs have been frequently compared to in the literature: SLSNe-I, Type II SNe (SNe II), Type Ibc SNe (SNe Ibc), Type Ibn SNe (SNe Ibn), and LGRBs.
-We obtain host galaxy sSFRs and $M_*$ for SNe II, Ibc, and Ibn in \citet{frankenblast}, LGRBs in \citet{svensson2010, perley2013, wang2014, niino2017}, and SLSNe-I in \citet{schulze2021}.
+We begin by analyzing LFBOT host stellar masses and sSFRs against those of SLSN-I, LGRBs, SN II, Ibc, and Ibn hosts.
+We show cumulative distributions (CDFs) of LFBOT host $M_*$ and present-day specific SFR (sSFR = SFR/$M_*$) in Figure~\ref{fig:sfrmass}.
+To build the distributions, we sample (with replacement) 5000 values from each LFBOT host's \texttt{Prospector}-derived stellar population property posterior distributions and create 5000 realizations on the CDF.
+We choose 5000 draws as there is little change in the CDFs beyond this point, and this number is not so large that it will artificially decrease the uncertainty in the CDF.
+We obtain host galaxy sSFRs and $M_*$ for SNe II, Ibc, and Ibn in \citet{frankenblast}, LGRBs in \citet{svensson2010, perley2013, wang2014, niino2017}, and SLSNe-I in \citet{schulze2021} and show their respective CDFs in Figure~\ref{fig:sfrmass}, as well.
+All comparison samples used here and elsewhere in the text are listed in Table~\ref{tab:lit}, for reference.
 We note that \citet{frankenblast} employed the same \texttt{Prospector} model as used in this work to derive host stellar population properties (minus the parameters used to fit the spectrum as they only employed host photometry in their study), thus their results are complementary to the ones derived here. \citet{schulze2021} also adopted a \texttt{Prospector} model to determine SLSN-I host $M_*$ and sSFR, however, they modeled SFH with a parametric delayed-$\tau$ model.
-As shown in \citet{Leja2019}, non-parametric SFH models (used here) tend to result in stellar masses that are 25–100\% larger than those returned by parametric SFH models and may lead to subtle differences in present-day SFRs.
+As previously explained, this tends to lead to lower stellar mass estimates and differing SFR constraints than the non-parametric SFH model.
 In turn, there may be slight systematic differences between the LFBOT and SLSN-I $M_*$ and sSFR distributions caused by these varying methods.
 This also may be the case for the LGRB host sample, as \citet{svensson2010}, \citet{perley2013}, \citet{wang2014}, and \citet{niino2017} use a variety of stellar population modeling techniques to derive LGRB host properties.
 Finally, we note that redshift may also bias comparisons between LFBOT host properties and the other samples.
 For example, at higher redshift, we expect that galaxy populations will have lower $M_*$ and higher sSFR.
 To mitigate this redshift effect, we limit all host samples to $z<0.5$\footnote{This redshift limit only affects the SLSN-I and LGRB samples, which contain many more events at $z>0.5$.
 The CCSNe populations exclusively lie at $z<0.2$.}, where we expect that redshift will have a subtler effect on the overall $M_*$ and sSFR distributions.
+This is also the redshift range in which many field galaxy populations are analyzed \citep{speagle2014, whitaker2014, leja2022}, and ensures that we have statistically robust populations of LGRBs and SLSNe-I at low redshifts.